gbmhunter/blog/content/pages/pcb-design/component-packages/dip-component-package/_index.md

-{{< figure src="/images/electronics-packages/making-antistatic-packaging-for-dip-ic-with-aluminium-foil.jpg" caption="Anti-static packaging can easily be made for DIP packages with foam and aluminium foil." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-packages/making-antistatic-packaging-for-dip-ic-with-aluminium-foil.jpg" caption="Anti-static packaging can easily be made for DIP packages with foam and aluminium foil."  width="500px" >}}